codeurjc-students/2025-MyMLB/README.md

 #### Acceptance Criteria
 - The admin must be able to edit the following fields:
   - Type.
+  - Price.
   - Date or time.
   - Status (Active or Inactive).
 - A sucess message must be displayed after a sucessfull update.
+- The price must be a positive number.

 #### Dependencies
 - The ticket must already exists in the system.